 you grow up feeling as if you had to be perfect, to please your

-ever failed to behave perfectly?
-Might you have feared the loss
+ever failed to perform well enough for them?
+Might you have feared

 you read through this material, you might experience sudden sleepiness